Awesome94/Offline-Business-Analyzer/README.md

 -   Register a business.
 -   Upload a file. (csv)
--   Get top-performing items by value and quantity
+-   Get Top-performing items by value and quantity

 HTTP |End Point  | Result
 --- | --- | ----------